Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/01_import_process.md

 # Import process

-## Importing assets in Pandemonium 3.0+
+## Importing assets

-Previously, importing assets in Pandemonium 2.x required manual maintenance of a separate directory with source assets.
-Without doing this, it was impossible to specify how to convert and change import flags for textures, audio files, scenes, etc.
+Simply drop

-In Pandemonium 3.0+, we use a more modern approach to importing: Simply drop your assets (image files, scenes, audio files, fonts, etc) directly in the project folder (copy them manually with your OS file explorer).
+your assets (image files, scenes, audio files, fonts, etc) directly in the project folder (copy them manually with your OS file explorer).
 Pandemonium will automatically import these files internally and keep the imported resources hidden in a `res://.import` folder.

-This means that when trying to access imported assets through code you need to use the `Resource Loader( ResourceLoader )` as it will automatically take into account where the internal files are saved.
+This means that when trying to access imported assets through code you need to use the `Resource Loader` as it will automatically take into account where the internal files are saved.
 If you try and access an imported asset using the `File` class it will work in the editor, but break in the exported project.

-However, the `Resource Loader( ResourceLoader )` cannot access non imported files, only the `File` class can.
+However, the `Resource Loader` cannot access non imported files, only the `File` class can.

 ## Changing import parameters